Examinations / Tests

 By following the important steps outlined further below you will minimise the risk of any problems with student submissions or with students accessing the assignment ahead of the scheduled exam date.

 ◼ Use of Turnitin – The system supplier (Turnitin) are experiencing ongoing issues resulting in a poor student and academic experience.
-As a result, Schools are advised NOT to use Turnitin for online examinations at this time (i.e. exams with less than 24h duration, see options 1 and 2 as described at top of page), at this time.
+As a result, Schools are advised NOT to use Turnitin for online examinations at this time (i.e. exams with less than 24h duration, see options 1 and 2 as described on previous page).
 The Canvas Team continue to monitor the response of the Turnitin supplier to these issues, but there is the potential for these to impact Turnitin assignments within Canvas.
 See latest guidance on use of Turnitin: 🔗 Turnitin within Canvas: Staff Guide

 ◼ Use Assignments rather than Quizzes – The use of any real time quizzing system should be avoided during formal examination periods, as it relies on students having bandwidth and equipment to submit in a short time-frame, which really puts concentrated pressure on the system.
 In this current situation, schools are advised NOT to use Canvas Quizzes for online examination.

 ◼ School based decision to support local contexts – There are different options to consider with assignment settings to suit local contexts.
 Schools need to take firm decisions on approach and communicate effectively to staff.
 For example, a school decision around setting of the assignment ‘until date’ or decisions around avoiding use of rubrics in cases where multiple graders are involved in the marking process etc. needs to be agreed.